 60 Not later than 30 days after filing a copy of its plan with the department, the urban water supplier and the department shall make the plan available for public review during normal business hours.
-10645 External Coordination and Outreach 1.3 UWMP Requirement descriptions are general summaries of l in the legislation.
-Urban water supplie ers should review the exact legislative wording prior to submitting its UWMP. ^b The Subject classification is provided for clarification only.
+10645 External Coordination and Outreach 1.3 ^a The ^a The UWMP Requirement descriptions are general summaries of what is provided in the legislation.
+Urban water suppliers should review review the exact legislative wording prior to submitting its UWMP. ^b The Subject classification is provided for clarification only.
 A water supplier is free to address the UWMP Requirement anywhere with its UWMP, but is urged to provide clarification to DWR to facilitate review for completeness.

-APPENDIX A-1: RESOLUTION TO ADOPT UWMP
+APPENDIX A-1: RESOLUTION TO ADOPT THE UWMP